OpenLiberty/iguide-retry-timeout/finish/README.md

 ## BankService.java
 The `<extract-directory>/src` directory contains the BankService.java file that is shown throughout the guide.
 The `@Timeout` and `@Retry` annotations that are injected into the code are located in the BankService.java file.

 ### @Timeout Parameters
 The `@Timeout` annotation accepts a long integer that specifies the timeout in milliseconds.
 When the request takes this amount of time without responding, a `TimeoutException` is thrown.

+In this sample app, the `@Timeout` annotation is set with 2000 ms. This value indicates that the request will immediately end and throw a `TimeoutException` if it has not returned after running for 2000 ms.

 ### @Retry Parameters
 The `@Retry` annotation has many parameters to configure its usage.